 ‘I am done with the label “evangelical”.
 It’s not the theological position I have a problem with, it is just the term.
-When 80% of white evangelicals vote for Trump…’ This was not a comment from Tony Campolo, but a conversation on Sunday morning at coffee after our early morning service with someone in the congregation who also has a national role with the C of E. What are the theological issues at stake, and what should we make of it?
+When 80% of white evangelicals vote for Trump…’ This was not a comment from Tony Campolo, but a conversation with someone with UK national profile.
+What are the theological issues at stake, and what should we make of it?

 Before getting into any of the details, there are three vital things to remember when considering the use of the term on either side of the pond.
 The first is that, in the US, ‘evangelical’ functions as a term of social labelling in a way which we find to hard to comprehend in the UK.
 For us, ‘evangelical’ is a subset of the Christian church, only used with caution (and mostly used with little understanding outside the church).
 But in America, it is possible for people to call themselves ‘evangelical’ without being regular church-goers.
 Secondly, in the US and particularly in the South, Christian faith engages with those at the lower end of the education and socio-economic scale in a way that has never been the case over here.
 If voting for Trump correlates with lower education and lower income, then we should not be surprised that that is going to involve ‘evangelicals’.
 Thirdly, being ‘evangelical’ in the US is often used to mean ‘fundamentalist’—and this is not an insult in the way it is over here.
 Some of the key theological convictions amongst influential ‘evangelicals’ in America are quite distinct from the historic position of evangelicals here.